zafergoksu/clox/README.md

 # A `clox` bytecode VM language

-This is the implementation of `clox` from [Crafting Interpreters](http://craftinginterpreters.com/) by Robert Nystrom.
+This is an implementation of `clox` from [Crafting Interpreters](http://craftinginterpreters.com/) by Robert Nystrom.